Join us for Take Back The Night 2019! Activism and Resiliency

 The TRCC/MWAR has a goal of bringing our membership more in line with the connection between decolonization and ending sexual violence.
 We also have a goal of working more closely in solidarity with Indigenous women’s work to end violence in their communities.

-It is with our most authentic selves that we try to plan this event in a good way and to work in solidarity with Indigenous peoples’ existing struggles and movements.
-We also aim to bring this issue to light for other survivor/settler members of the community.
+It is with our most authentic selves that we try to plan this event in a good way and to work in solidarity with existing struggles and movements with Indigenous people and to also bring this issue to light for other settler community members.

 South Asians in Solidarity with Idle No More